 The Role of Teachers in Early Science Education

-A great number of educational standards and curricula have the same view that science literacy is a target definitely required to be followed by all individuals from early childhood to 12th grade-students (MoNE, 2013; New Generation Science Standards, [NGSS] 2013; NRC, 2012).
+Many educational standards and curricula have the same view that science literacy is a target definitely required to be followed by all individuals from early childhood to 12th grade-students (MoNE, 2013; New Generation Science Standards, [NGSS] 2013; NRC, 2012).
 Accordingly, science literacy represents children's ability to relate science and its processes to everyday contexts (Smolkin & Donovan, 2015).
-This target can be achieved only when children meet science and its exploratory practices at an early age (Bauer & Booth, 2019; Broström, 2015).
+This target can be achieved only when children meet science and its exploratory practices early (Bauer & Booth, 2019; Broström, 2015).
 The qualified understanding of science and scientific reasoning skills that are acquired in early childhood serve as an important pioneer for the children's academic achievements in their future educational lives (Morgan et al., 2016; Saçkes et al., 2010).
-The fact that especially the early childhood science teaching is enriched with the game-based, inquiry-based and child-centred activities will help children achieve the science literacy vision.
-Thanks to the early childhood science teaching that is performed in this way, children will have a qualified understanding of science to establish the conceptual basis to be used in the future academic period (Bell & Clair, 2015).
-However, for such science teaching, it is not sufficient just to provide appropriate curriculum materials.
-Qualified science teaching can be achieved with the preschool teachers who combine the content and pedagogy with the appropriate curriculum materials and have high pedagogical content knowledge (Larimore, 2020; Neuman & Danielson, 2021).
-Therefore, while planning and performing the science teaching, preschool teachers are required to have many resources such as PCK, subject matter knowledge and pedagogical orientations and consider these resources (Gropen et al., 2017; Oppermann et al., 2019).
-In this way, teachers will not only structure the science teaching activities on the basis of direct knowledge transfer or concept teaching, but they will also ensure children's participation in informal activities such as yogurt making, nutrition and hence support their acquisition of scientific process skills (Charlesworth & Lind, 2010).
-This is possible only when preschool teachers structure the science teaching activities in a way to be integrated with the game-based, inquiry-based and child-centred strategies that will support children's cognitive action.
+The fact that especially early childhood science teaching is enriched with game-based, inquiry-based, and child-centered activities will help children achieve the science literacy vision.
+Thanks to the early childhood science teaching performed in this way, children will have a qualified understanding of science to establish the conceptual basis to be used in the future academic period (Bell & Clair, 2015).
+However, it is not sufficient just to provide appropriate curriculum materials for such science teaching.
+Qualified science teaching can be achieved with pre-school teachers who combine the content and pedagogy with the appropriate curriculum materials and have high pedagogical content knowledge (Larimore, 2020; Neuman & Danielson, 2021).
+Therefore, while planning and performing the science teaching, pre-school teachers must have many resources such as PCK, subject matter knowledge, and pedagogical orientations and consider these resources (Gropen et al., 2017; Oppermann et al., 2019).
+In this way, teachers will not only structure the science teaching activities based on direct knowledge transfer or concept teaching, but they will also ensure children's participation in informal activities such as yogurt making, nutrition and hence support their acquisition of scientific process skills (Charlesworth & Lind, 2010).
+This is possible only when pre-school teachers structure the science teaching activities to be integrated with the game-based, inquiry-based and child-centered strategies that will support children's cognitive action.

 Epistemological Beliefs and Pedagogical Content Knowledge in Early Science Teaching

 The fundamental aim of early childhood science teaching is to help children have a qualified understanding of science.
-To achieve this, it is important that preschool teachers are aware of how children internalise and form the scientific knowledge.
-The existing research have the same view that there is a deep connection between beliefs and practices especially in preschool educational environments (e.g., Merino et al., 2014; Tanase & Wang, 2010).
-Characterised as the series of fundamental beliefs about knowledge and knowing, the epistemological beliefs can also be conceptualised as the system of more or less independent and multi-dimensional beliefs that can be developed asynchronously (Chen, 2012).
-Tsai et al., (2011) suggest that the epistemological beliefs involve four dimensions including certainty of knowledge, simplicity of knowledge, source of knowledge and justification of knowledge.
-The first two dimensions refer to the nature of knowledge while the other two are rather related to the nature of knowing (Liang & Tsai, 2010).
+To achieve this, it is important that pre-school teachers are aware of how children internalize and form scientific knowledge.
+The existing research has the same view that there is a deep connection between beliefs and practices, especially in pre-school educational environments (e.g., Merino et al., 2014; Tanase & Wang, 2010).
+Characterized as the series of fundamental beliefs about knowledge and knowing, the epistemological beliefs can also be conceptualized as the system of more or less independent and multi-dimensional beliefs that can be developed asynchronously (Chen, 2012).
+Tsai et al. (2011) suggest that epistemological beliefs involve four dimensions, including certainty of knowledge, simplicity of knowledge, source of knowledge, and justification of knowledge.
+The first two dimensions refer to the nature of knowledge, while the other two are rather related to the nature of knowing (Liang & Tsai, 2010).